Home Health Taking Antibiotics Safely

 How to Take Antibiotics

-It’s important to make sure you take your antibiotics at regularly scheduled doses — for example, every 8 hours or every 12 hours.
+It’s important to take your antibiotics at regularly scheduled doses — for example, Amoxil (amoxicillin) may be taken every 8 hours or every 12 hours.
 This is so the medicine’s effect spreads out evenly over the course of a day.
-Make sure to ask your medical provider if you should take your medication with food or on an empty stomach.
+Make sure to ask your medical provider whether to take your medication on an empty stomach or with food to help with medication absorption.

 If you miss a dose, take it as soon as you remember.
-But if it’s closer to your next scheduled dose, skip it and take your next dose at the regular scheduled time.
-Never take two doses at once to make up for a skipped dose.
+But if it’s closer to your next scheduled dose, generally skipping it and taking your next dose at the regularly scheduled time is recommended.
+It’s important not to take two doses simultaneously, even to make up for a skipped dose.

 Can you drink alcohol while taking antibiotics?